nisauliya/nisauliya/README.md

 - 👋 Hi, I’m @nisauliya
 - 👀 I’m interested in penguins and how they climb rocky mountains
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning SQL and machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : annisaauliyaaksa@gmail.com

 <!---
 nisauliya/nisauliya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.